MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/get-started/what-s-new-in-vmm.md

 ## What's new in VMM for storage

-The following storage enhancements are available in VMM in System Center 2016 Technical Preview:
+The following storage enhancements are available in VMM in System Center 2016

 #### Storage Spaces Direct